Engage, Share, Build, and Improve!

 ENGAGE – Arts Education and Environmental Stewardship

 Since 2011, the Play for Art’s Sake outreach program has provided free or discounted tickets to Mountain Play performances for children ages 13 and under.
-We have also helped raise money for local arts programs such as: Can Do! (foundation for Dixie School District) and Kiddo! (foundation for Mill Valley School District), Youth in Arts, San Rafael High School, and Terra Linda High School.
+Through the program we helped raise money for local arts programs such as: Can Do! (foundation for Dixie School District) and Kiddo! (foundation for Mill Valley School District), Youth in Arts, San Rafael High School, and Terra Linda High School.

 SHARE – Redwoods Retirement Community Center